techabhi18/ms-oauth-imap/README.md

 # ms-oauth-imap

 `ms-oauth-imap` is a Node.js package that integrates Microsoft OAuth authentication with IMAP email access.
-It provides functions to generate an OAuth URL, retrieve access tokens, refresh tokens, and read emails from specified folders.
+It provides functions to generate an OAuth URL, retrieve access tokens, refresh tokens, list available mailbox folders, and read emails from specified folders.

 ## Features

 - Generate an OAuth authentication URL
 - Retrieve an access token using an authorization code
 - Refresh expired tokens
+- List available mailbox folders (Inbox, Sent, Drafts, etc.)
-- Read emails from specified mailboxes (INBOX, Sent, Drafts, etc.)
+- Read emails from specified mailboxes

 ## Installation